Get the Best Small Business Financing Options

 Interest Rate of Factor Cost of a small business loan

 There are two most common types of business loan rates out there when shopping for a loan.
-Some small business loans charge a rate as a consumer lending, but others charge a “factor rate” or “factor cost,” which is a flat cost and not principal and interest.
+Some small business loans charge a rate as consumer lending, but others charge a “factor rate” or “factor cost,” which is a flat cost and not principal and interest.

 Interest rates are charged based on the daily principle, whereas factor rates are flat costs.

-This means business owners pay the same total cost whether you pay off early or not unless they offer an early pay discount or penalty.
+This means business owners pay the same total cost whether they pay off early or not unless they offer an early pay discount or penalty.
 But rate or factor cost does not tell the whole story.
-Most lenders charge additional fees, so you have to count those in overall cost when comparing.
+Most lenders charge additional fees, so you have to count those in the overall cost when comparing.

 Repayment Schedule of Small Business Loans

 The length of the repayment term for loan products varies greatly and can be from 6 months to 7 years, depending on the product and qualifications.
-Although one loan may seem cheaper than another, you must factor in the length of time of repayment.
+Although one loan may seem cheaper than another, you must factor in the length of time repayment.

 You may want to consider a more affordable payment with longer-term versus short-term loans if you are willing to pay more in rate and/or cost for that benefit.
 If the options are loans, then check for the APR (Annual Percentage Rate), which factors not only rate and cost but also the length of repayment and payment frequency.

 Installments and Method of Repayment of a small business loan

 Disbursements can be monthly, biweekly, weekly, and even daily (weekdays), depending on the funding product.
 It is very common for collection to be in the form of an auto deduction from your bank account via an ACH.
 Although payment frequency can be a factor if you have very low average daily balances in your business bank account, the interest rates, costs, and term should be a more significant consideration than that payment frequency.

 This is a charge for services at the time of consummation of the loan.
 The fee is often a percentage of the amount borrowed or advanced, typically ranging from 0% to 5%.